-Traditionally, plantain herb has been used to treat a variety of conditions ranging from coughs and congestion to nausea, heartburn, constipation and diarrhea.
+Traditionally, plantain herb has been used to treat a variety of conditions ranging from coughs and congestion to nausea, heartburn, constipation, and diarrhea.
 Some herbalists think the herb may level out cholesterol numbers and help control blood sugar.

-A poultice of plantain leaves or a spritz of plantain tea contains antibacterial properties that make it an effective treatment for skin irritations, including bites, cuts, scrapes, sunburn and poison ivy.
+A poultice of plantain leaves or a spritz of plantain tea contains antibacterial properties that make it an effective treatment for skin irritations, including bites, cuts, scrapes, sunburn, and poison ivy.

-Although plantain is considered to be safe, the herb should never be used to treat illness without guidance from a medical provider.
+Although plantain is considered to be safe, the herb should never be used to treat an illness without guidance from a medical provider.

 The entire plantain plant, including the roots, is edible.
-The tender leaves can be lightly boiled like spinach, or used fresh in salads.
+The tender leaves can be lightly boiled like spinach or used fresh in salads.

 Cultivation of Plantain in Gardens